siemens/lint/api-linter/README.md

   - "@siemens/api-linter/rulesets/siemens-api-common-operation.yml"
   - "@siemens/api-linter/rulesets/siemens-api-security.yml"
 ```
-> You MAY use as below to achieve this for guidline linting `WITHOUT` `"spectral:oas"`.
+> You MAY use as below to achieve this for guideline linting `WITHOUT` `"spectral:oas"`.
 ```yaml
 extends:
   - "@siemens/api-linter/rulesets/siemens-api-express.yml"